ameya-angadi/Sentinel/README.md

 ### Local HTML Dashboard
 To facilitate a professional monitoring station, a Local HTML File was developed to act as the primary interface for PC-based operators.

 Iframe Integration: The local file uses an HTML Iframe to pull the live sensor data directly from the ESP32’s IP address.
+If needed open this file to edit the local IP of the ESP32 here.

 Auto-Sync Logic: A custom JavaScript loop was implemented to refresh the data every 500 milliseconds.
 This allows for a steady, reliable stream of telemetry on the computer screen without overwhelming the network bandwidth.